-The LeviCell™ System Establishes Highly Effective, Label- and Culture-Free, Robust Bacterial Enrichment, and Separation from Mammalian Cells
+Highly Effective, Label- and Culture-Free, Robust Bacterial Enrichment and Separation from Mammalian Cells

 Early isolation of microbial cells from human samples is essential for positive identification of the pathogen and subsequent development of viable therapies that enhance patient outcomes.
 Classifying bacteria at or near the point of care allows clinicians to initiate optimal treatment options at the earliest stages of infection.
 Additionally, microbial identification has proven to be beneficial in the design of effective quality control methods for food and water safety.

-The LeviCell platform consistently demonstrates the effective removal of dead cells from a bacterial population in under one hour, which reduces the number of contaminants in the downstream culture.
-A pure, viable population maximizes the efficacy of later antibiotic treatment assays.
-The LeviCell can also be used to remove mammalian cells from a mixed population containing bacteria.
+The LeviCell system consistently demonstrates the effective removal of dead cells from a bacterial population in under one hour, which reduces the number of contaminants in the downstream culture.
+A pure, viable population maximizes the efficacy of downstream antibiotic treatment assays.
+The instrument can also be used to remove mammalian cells from a mixed population containing bacteria.
 In addition, levitation technology has proven effective in separating populations of infected cells from uninfected.

-The LeviCell’s three-step process eliminates the need for cell surface markers and antibodies – which often leads to preferential selection, cell damage, or cell activation.
-By simplifying the sample preparation procedure, the LeviCell reduces the risk for error while maximizing the potential success of downstream assays that include antibiotic resistance, food quality, water quality, and sepsis therapies.
+The LeviCell system’s three-step process eliminates the need for cell surface markers and antibodies – which often lead to preferential selection, cell damage, or cell activation.
+By simplifying the sample preparation procedure, the instrument reduces the risk for error while maximizing the potential success of downstream assays that include antibiotic resistance, food quality, water quality, and sepsis therapies.

 Separation of Mammalian Cells from Bacteria